Eldeston/Creative-Computing/Semester 01/Class 02/Expository Writing - Piracy.md

 - Piracy should never be justified in the first place, but it should be reduced.
 - People should support their favorite creators anywhere they can afford.

 Piracy should never be justified in the first place, but it should be reduced.
-While some people think piracy is justified against ill intent companies, or companies thinking it should be strictly illegal,
+While some people think piracy is justified against ill intent companies, or companies thinking it should be strictly illegal, profit should not be prioritized over the consumer.
+At the same time for consumers, they should support their favorite creators wherever they can afford be it sharing via word of mouth, buying, or feedback.
 ## Some Examples
 - Steam - Provides a great service and has accumulated a large amount of loyal gamers.
 - Apple - As much as I hate to say it, Apple has been really amazing with their security but it is not suited for developers and people with holes in their pockets.
 # Resources
 - [Online piracy - Wikipedia](https://en.wikipedia.org/wiki/Online_piracy)
 - [(24) Piracy is COMPLETELY justified: Louis tries NetFlix & remembers why - YouTube](https://www.youtube.com/watch?v=o4GZUCwVRLs)

+> [!WARNING]
+> This is important